Ariel Broggi

-Ariel Esteban Broggi (born 15 January 1983) is an Argentine football coach and former player.
-He was the manager of Gimnasia y Esgrima de Mendoza.
+Ariel Esteban Broggi (born 15 January 1983) is an Argentine football coach and former professional player who played as a Left-back.
+He is currently part of Eduardo Coudet's coaching staff at River Plate.

-Broggi played mainly as a left back, appearing for Vélez Sársfield, Banfield, Ankaragücü and Quilmes.
+Broggi played mainly as a left-back, appearing for Vélez Sársfield, Banfield, Ankaragücü and Quilmes.

 Career

 Born in San Martín, Buenos Aires Province, Broggi started his career in 2003 at Vélez Sársfield where he played 100 games, scoring one goal.
 At the end of 2005 Clausura Tournament Broggi played most of the games in Vélez' championship winning campaign.
 However, he lost his place to Marcelo Bustamante at the end of the tournament.
 In 2007, he was transferred to Banfield.

 On 31 August 2009 Broggi transferred on loan to Ankaragücü on a one-year contract.
 For the 2010–11 season, he returned to Argentina to play on loan with Quilmes.